 What is Integration Testing?

 Integration testing ensures that different components inside the application function correctly when working together.
-The main difference between integration testing and unit testing is that integration testing often includes application’s infrastructure components like database, file system, etc. When we work with unit tests, we mock these mentioned components.
-But with integration testing, we want to ensure that the whole app is working as expected with all of these components combined together.
+The main difference between integration testing and unit testing is that integration testing often includes an application’s infrastructure components like a database, file system, etc. When we work with unit tests, we mock these components.
+But with integration testing, we want to ensure that the whole app is working as expected with all of these components combined.

 Preparing a new Project for Integration Testing